vangelif/react-webapp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for the opportunity and the designer for the inspiration.
+I would like to thank the designer Nelson Sakwa on Behance for the inspiration.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>